All Episodes

 They want our votes on election day, but beyond that, we should shut up and go away and certainly don't protest any abortion clinics.

-Then they're gonna go out and start a protesting, attracting all these liberals and independents because they think that's how you win elections.
+Then they're going to go out and start protesting, attracting all these liberals and independents because they think that's how you win elections.

 It isn't, but they think that's how you do it, coupled with the fear and loathing of Hillary.

-The way to do it is to get enough of our people in the House and Senate to be a bull wark and to slow down Democrat majorities there.
+The way to do it is to get enough of our people in the House and Senate to be a bulwark and to slow down Democrat majorities there.

 And that's why don't sit the election out.

-McCain's a nominee, the party's defined now for what it's going to be for the next four years, but that doesn't mean it's the end of the world or the end of the day, or even the end of the year.
+But that doesn't mean it's the end of the world or the end of the day or even the end of the year.

 More important than perhaps it's been in many, many moons, folks, for reasons I'm not going to mention.